celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 type EDSSubTreeRootCacher struct {
    caches     []*subTreeRootCacher
    squareSize uint64
-   // counter is used to ignore columns NOTE: this is a leaky abstraction that
+   // counter is used to ignore columns.
+NOTE: this is a leaky abstraction that
    // we make because rsmt2d is used to generate the roots for us, so we have
    // to assume that it will generate a row root every other tree constructed.
    // This is also one of the reasons this implementation is not thread safe.